 The security key is a random 128 Bit (16 byte) value that is known only to the sender and the receiver(s).
-It is used to encrypt, decrypt and authenticate telegrams.
+It is the basis for encryption, decryption and authentication of telegrams.

 6.2.3 Rolling code

 The rolling code is a monotonously incrementing counter used to modify the encryption key of secure telegrams as described in chapter 6.1.3.
 The rolling code is generated by the sender and monitored by the receiver.